 This follows discussions at a meeting of RCN UK Council, when the RCN Northern Ireland Board sought approval to ballot members employed within the HSC on industrial action, including strike action.

 The announcement comes at a time when there are over 2,500 unfilled nursing posts across the system, with a similar level of vacancies estimated in nursing homes.
-Nurses’ pay within the health service in Northern Ireland continues to fall behind England, Scotland, Wales and the Republic of Ireland.
+Nurses’ pay within the health service in Northern Ireland continues to fall behind England, Scotland and Wales.
 The real value of nurses’ pay in Northern Ireland has fallen by 15% over the last eight years, whilst the cost of securing nursing staff via nursing agencies has increased to an all-time high of £32 million in 2017-2018.

 These factors have a direct impact upon the health and well-being of the people of Northern Ireland and the health and well-being of nursing staff, with long waiting lists and waiting times, difficulties in accessing services, and nurses so over-stretched that they are simply unable to provide the level of care to patients and their families that they are trained to provide and want to provide.
 The RCN believes there is a link between nursing shortages, cost-saving measures and low pay.